Maybe you’re never gonna ride the blog train.

 Top funnel content.

 So these peeps are starting to hear about you.
 This is the brand awareness bit.
-They ain’t ready to buy yet, they want to see if they can trust you – getting to know you before they lean in for a snog (see if what you got is a good fit, again, ooh-err).
+Major brands probably benefit from this kind of thing the most, it’s not so great for Derek the window cleaner, it’s going to take him years to garner significant brand awareness, and his marketing budget is best spent elsewhere.
+I digress.
+People at the top of your funnel ain’t ready to buy yet, they want to see if they can trust you, getting to know you before they lean in for a snog/see if what you got is a good fit, again, ooh-err.

 Bottom funnel content.

-Oh my… we’re on the brink (of a decision) with these people.
-You’re five dates in, they’ve likely seen a glimpse of your underwear (stats and case studies).
-A hand slides up their inner thigh (you’ve clearly demonstrated the product/service relieves their exact pain point).
+Oh my, we’re on the brink (of a decision) with these people.
+You’re five dates in, they’ve likely seen a glimpse of your underwear/stats and case studies.
+Your hand slides up their inner thigh/you clearly demonstrate the product or service.
 Yes!
 Yes!
-You’re the best!
-(You’ve sealed the deal and lucky you, they’ll come again.)
+You’re the best!.
+You’ve sealed the deal and lucky you, they’ll come again.

 So blogging is more than orgasmic—organic traffic.

 Writing a blog will save you time in the long run.
 You won’t have to keep repeating the same responses to the same prospect questions, write it down once and reuse the information.
 Yes, it’s work (welcome to marketing) and maybe it isn’t right for you but blogging isn’t even close to dying.

 If that got you all fired up for long-form but you don’t know where to start, why not book a one-to-one with me and we’ll hash things out?